RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 A subscriber may request that its own certificate be revoked.
 The human sponsor of a device can request the revocation of the device’s certificate.
 Other authorized agency officials may request revocation as described in the CPS.

+The CA shall provide Subscribers, Relying Parties, Application Software Suppliers, and other third parties with clear instructions for reporting suspected Private Key Compromise, Certificate misuse, or other types of fraud, compromise, misuse, inappropriate conduct, or any other matter related to Certificates.
+The CA shall publicly disclose the instructions through a readily accessible online means.

 ### Procedure for Revocation Request